RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 51 Django QuerySet API: Methods That Return New QuerySets
 You can view the full details of this project [here](./gs51/day51-project51.md).

+### Day 58  Multi-Table Model Inheritance in Django
+You can view the full details of this project [here](./gs58/day58-project58.md).